mye280c37/mye280c37.github.io/_posts/2025-11-04-communication-network-03.md

 In the downlink, packets are generated in the core network and pass through multiple entities.
 In contrast, uplink transmission starts entirely inside the UE.

-- The UE modem processes the full protocol stack from the application layer to the physical layer and attaches session information and QoS identifiers such as QFI and 5QI so that the core and gNB can correctly interpret each packet.
+- The UE modem processes the full protocol stack from the Application layer down to PHY, attaching the necessary session identifiers and QoS markers (QFI, 5QI, etc.) so the Core and gNB can correctly interpret the packets.
-- The UE cannot transmit immediately and must first obtain an uplink grant from the gNB.
+- The UE, however, cannot transmit immediately.
+It must first receive an uplink grant from the gNB.
     - The grant reflects the service priority and resource policy configured by the RAN and core network.
-- Uplink QoS control is therefore determined by the assigned uplink grant and by how the gNB handles the UE’s transmitted data.
+- As a result, uplink QoS enforcement is performed through the uplink grant assigned by the gNB and the subsequent handling of received UE data within the RAN and Core.

-### 1️⃣ Application & Transport
+### 1️⃣ Application – Transport – IP

 - The UE’s application generates multiple IP flows simultaneously through different sockets (e.g., video, audio, text).
 - Each flow is distinguished at the Transport layer (TCP/UDP) by its port number.